TanyabYC/breakout/README.md

 # Breakout Game
-The source code of a simplified Breakout game.
+The source code for a simplified Breakout game written in Java.